Unavaillable77/SL2NL/README.md

 The proof of concept is a functioning prototype with basic usability that can be successfully trained on small amounts of data providing a strong foundation from which to further build upon.

+# Updates
+The project has been represented at Westminster International University in Tashkent, Uzbekistan.
+And it has been featured on the local news, it can be found [here](https://www.youtube.com/watch?v=negbylETJCM).

 ## Requirements
 Python Version 3.7.2